santiago2205/LSSQPS/README.md

-# Weakly Supervised Semantic Segmentation with Superpixel
+# Learning Semantic Segmentation with Query Points Supervision
 This is research to see how weakly supervised semantic segmentation with superpixel performs.
 To do it we selected a [balloon](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon) dataset fully labeled to do the test.